ene-h/Ken3S/src/site/notes/Matchups/Alex.md

 - Parry stomp (you block if it crosses up)
 - Duck DDT (and don't stand up right before it hits like an idiot)
 - Alex players love to evade kens crouch MK with crouch MP
-- Alex has long recovery on key moves, so whiff punish, even if its just sweep or raw super
+- Alex has long recovery on key moves, so [[General stuff/Terminology#Whiff punish\|whiff punish]], even if its just sweep or raw super
 - Don't whiff to build meter too much, especially if Alex has meter for EX elbow

 > [!danger]- Raw SA3 punish